 - Of all things, there's a Azumanga Daioh reference at the end of "Girl I Want 2 Eat U" - specifically, one of Osaka's cooking segments from the dub.

 - Two words: Aphex Twin.
-From Ninja having the Aphex Twin symbol tattooed on his arm, to "Ugly Boy" being sampled from Aphex Twin's "Ageisolis" and the grinning mask from his "Windowlicker" video being featured in the vid for "Ugly Boy", it's not hard to tell that these two are big on Aphex Twin.
+From Ninja having the Aphex Twin symbol tattooed on his arm, to the two of them performing alongside Rich in 2010, to "Ugly Boy" containing a sample from "Ageisolis" from SAW 85-92, to the grinning mask from his "Windowlicker" video being featured in the vid for "Ugly Boy", it's not hard to tell that these two are big on Aphex Twin.

 - "Flame on, mothafuckas!" in "Baby's On Fire".

-- Stealth Parody: They are actually a satirical musical project, one of the many Watkin and Anri already had, but a lot of people, including even media specialized in music, are not aware of that fact.
+- Stealth Parody: They are actually a satirical musical project, one of the many Ninja and Yolandi already had, but a lot of people, including even media specialized in music, are not aware of that fact.
 Overlaps with Stylistic Suck.

 - To Lady Gaga directly in "Fatty Boom Boom" (she had asked the duo to open for them in South Africa - the pair responded by having a fake Lady Gaga drag queen get chased around South Africa, pull prawns out of her vagina, and eaten by a lion); to Nicki Minaj, Kanye West, Lil Wayne, Akon, and Pit Bull plus Gaga as a multiheaded Beast of Revelations-type monster with two giant Gag Penises that's shitting out The Black Eyed Peas on a mural titled "EVIL THING", which is getting shot by Archbishop Desmond Tutu's automatic Bible).